Sparksbox

 The problem isn't that AI can't find cannabis brands.
 It's that it finds them *differently* depending on which AI engine you ask, which state you're in, what exact words you use, and when the model was last trained.

-5W's new Cannabis AI Visibility Index tracked 50+ consumer-intent prompts across ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews.
-The results reveal a market where AI is now the primary distribution channel, and most cannabis operators haven't realized it.
+5W's Cannabis AI Visibility Index tracked 50+ consumer-intent prompts across ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews.
+The results reveal a market where AI is becoming a major discovery layer, and most cannabis operators haven't realized it.

 The Citation Tier System